 Everyone's Favorite Apple Variety Has Sweet Fruit & Easy Care

-The Gala Apple tree is a long cherished apple variety that came about from crossing Kidd’s Orange Red Apple and Golden Delicious Apple.
-An easy growing and care free fruit tree, it is also self pollinating as an added bonus!
+The Gala Apple tree is a long cherished apple variety that came about from crossing Kidd’s Orange Red Apple and Golden Delicious Apples.
+An easy growing and carefree fruit tree, our semi-dwarf Gala apple trees are self pollinating as an added bonus!

 The home grown apples are blush red with a striped variation.
 The fruit is deliciously sweet flavored with a crisp tart bite that can’t be replicated in grocery store bought apples.
 The Gala Apple tree is in bloom in the early spring with a mid season harvest time during the month of October.
 The Gala apple tree flower color is white with green foliage.

 With it being small and compact, the semi dwarf Gala Apple tree is perfect for small planting sites, fruit tree gardens, or even large containers.
 Your tree should start producing apples and bear fruit after 1-3 years.
 These great tasting apples are perfect for fresh eating right off the tree, baking apple pies, or stored on the counter or fridge for later use.

 What is a Fully Grown Gala Apple Tree Size?

 The dwarf Gala Apple tree can grow 15 to 17 feet tall in tree height and 12 to 15 feet wide at full maturity.
 Semi-dwarf Gala apple trees tend to grow at a moderate rate, often increasing in height by about 1 or 2 feet each year.
 Regular sized Gala apple trees can mature up to 25 feet in height with a 25 foot spread when fully grown.

 How Many Apples Will a Semi Dwarf Gala Apple Tree Produce?